An intriguing and evocative island that has opened its doors and where a warm welcome awaits you

 When are the public holiday in Cuba?

-There are nine public holidays in Cuba, as well as some main religious holidays like Easter and Christmas.
-October 10th is their Independence Day it’s advisable to check whether shops and public offices are open on those days.
+There are nine public holidays in Cuba as well as some main religious holidays like Easter and Christmas.
+October 10th is their Independence Day.
+It’s advisable to check whether shops and public offices are open on those days.

 Do I need to tip in Cuba?